Paul Yingling: Criticism of the United States Department of Defense

-Yingling wrote an article called "A Failure in Generalship" that appeared on April 27, 2007, in the Armed Forces Journal.
+In 2007, Yingling wrote "A Failure in Generalship", a commentary published by Armed Forces Journal on April 27.
 The Washington Post described it as "a blistering attack on U.S. generals" and a signal of the "public emergence of a split inside the military between younger, mid-career officers and the top brass".
-He argues that the U.S. general corps needs to be overhauled because it failed to anticipate the post-invasion insurgency in Iraq, and because of its reluctance to admit the onset of such an insurgency in 2004.
-He likened Iraq to the Vietnam War, stating, "for the second time in a generation, the United States faces the prospect of defeat at the hands of an insurgency".
+In the article, Yingling argues that the U.S. general corps needs to be overhauled because it failed to anticipate the post-invasion insurgency in Iraq, and because of its reluctance to admit the onset of such an insurgency in 2004.
+He likened Iraq to the Vietnam War: "for the second time in a generation, the United States faces the prospect of defeat at the hands of an insurgency".
 Because the Vietnam and Iraq wars were commanded by different generals, he concludes that the U.S. generalship as an institution, not individual generals, has failed.
 He proposes that the U.S. Congress take more interest in military affairs, especially when confirming generals.
 Generals, in his opinion, need to be aware that future U.S. wars will not involve one large enemy army but rather smaller, difficult-to-target groups of insurgents.
-He states that the United States needs generals to be more creative, as well as have a better understanding of military history, international relations, and foreign cultures.
+He wrote that the United States needs generals to be more creative, as well as have a better understanding of military history, international relations, and foreign cultures.